ehinderer/SRI_testing/api/README.md

 - An **optional** `biolink_version` tag can be given a value of the Biolink Model version against which the message knowledge graph semantic contents will be validated, expressed as a SemVer string (defaults to 'latest' Biolink Model Toolkit supported version, if omitted).
 - A **mandatory** `message` tag should have as its value the complete TRAPI **Message** JSON data structure to be validated.

-## Running the Web Service Directly
+## Running the Web Service API Directly

-The service may be run directly as a python module.
+The web service application may be run directly as a Python module.
 It is suggested that a virtual environment first be created (using virtualenv, conda, within your IDE, or equivalent).
 Then, certain additional SRI Testing project Python dependencies need to be installed, as follows:

 ```shell
 pip install -r requirements.txt          # non-web dependencies